 I would not expect this to factor into East Lansing government decision making.
 Ever since the Meadows faction hired Staton as city manager and gave him bonuses for development, the city’s ethic has been: give us your crooks, deadbeats, and cronies yearning for a free ride.

-MEDC however has a legal requirement that any litigation be … Read more →
+MEDC however has a legal requirement … Read more →

 From the latest ELi story on the Project Formerly Known As City Center II, it appears DRW, the big-league Chicago day-trader, is going to settle with the former developer, in order to put an end to litigation and get those $10 million legacy MBT credits and brownfield money.

 The MBT credits and 2008 brownfield were assigned to the lender and there is no evidence they were ever returned to PDIG/CCTP in the Cuyahoga settlement.
-There is also no evidence the lender assigned the credits … Read more →
+There is also no evidence the … Read more →

 1) Revelation that DRW/Convexity was going to ask for a brownfield waited until after the vote on income tax.